 Grain protein concentration is suggested by the simulation to decline globally by -1.1 percentage points, representing a relative change of -8.6%, due to the simulated yield increase (for most locations) from elevated atmospheric CO2 and the yield-improving trait adaptation.
 Attributing changes in observed protein trends is often hindered by many confounding factors in the field.
 For example, a study across fields in Finland from 1988 to 2012 showed a decline in grain protein concentration over this period of up to -0.7 grain protein % during the last third of this period (Peltonen-Sainio et al., 2015).
 Some of this declined has been attributed to plant breeding for higher yields and a declining response over time of grain protein concentration to N fertilizer (Peltonen-Sainio et al., 2015).
 In contrast, despite yield increases (by 51%) with variety releases since 1968 in North Dakota, USA, grain protein concentration has not changed during this time (Underdahl et al., 2008).

+Depending on the target market, required protein concentrations vary from 8% for pastries to >14% for pasta and bread, farmers grow specific wheat categories for specific markets.
+In addition, farmers might also attempt to manage N applications towards protein outcomes, but their effectiveness is often hampered by seasonal variability in growing conditions (Asseng and Milroy 2006).
+Recent trends in N fertilizer application (total amount of N fertilizer applied in agriculture) in the 20 major wheat producing countries, including China, India, Russia, USA and several European countries have leveled off or even declined like in France and Germany (FAO, 2018) and might further reduce wheat grain protein concentrations in the future.